Svenito/clive/README.md

 all the time?
 Not me, and perhaps not you either.

 So I started to write a command line interface that prints messages as they arrive.
-It's still **very** rough as I put this together in a few hours, so consider it a work in progress.
+It's still a **little** rough as I put this together in a few hours, so consider it a work in progress.
 Contributions and suggestions welcome and encouraged.